September 15, 2025

 How to evaluate BaaS providers: technical and regulatory criteria

 Choosing a reliable Banking as a Service (BaaS) provider goes far beyond comparing prices or basic features.
-It is necessary to carry out a detailed assessment that combines technical, operational, and regulatory aspects, ensuring that your company operates safely and within the law.
+It is necessary to conduct a detailed assessment that combines technical, operational, and regulatory aspects, ensuring that your company operates safely and within the law.

 Complete, clear, and up-to-date technical documentation;